aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 weight: 30
 url: /net/convert-pdf-to-html/
 lastmod: "2021-10-18"
-description: This topic show you how to Aspose.PDF allows to convert PDF file to other file formats and vice versa.
+description: This topic show you how to Aspose.PDF allows to convert PDF file to HTML format with C# library.
 sitemap:
     changefreq: "monthly"
     priority: 0.8